 Kyle Mach is a partner in the San Francisco office of Munger, Tolles & Olson who concentrates his practice on complex civil litigation.
 He has extensive experience in antitrust matters, including many high-profile matters and jury trials throughout the United States.
 His practice also includes mass tort litigation, securities, commercial litigation, and other areas.
 He has represented domestic and foreign clients throughout the U.S. and has also assisted clients facing regulatory inquiries in the European Union, Japan and South Korea.
 In his active pro bono practice, Mr. Mach has successfully represented civil rights plaintiffs in several federal court proceedings.
 Mr. Mach is also active in the San Francisco legal community.
-Among other activities, he serves as the Chair of the International Law Section for the Bar Association of San Francisco.
+Among other activities, he is the former Chair of the International Law Section for the Bar Association of San Francisco.